Nairobi floods: Heavy rains wreak havoc in city (Photos)

 The Kenya Meteorological Department said the heavy rains pounding most parts of Kenya are likely to continue.

-The department on Friday (March 9, 2018) issued an alert of impeding heavy downpour with possible overwhelming effects in many parts of the country beginning this week.
+The Meteoroligal Department on Friday (March 9, 2018) warned of impeding heavy downpour with possible overwhelming effects in many parts of the country beginning this week.

 According to the meteorological department, the heavy rains that started on March 12 will pound several parts of Kenya including Mt Kenya, Kisii, Kericho, Bomet, Narok, Migori, Kakamega, Kajiado, Nakuru and Kwale region.